Pattern Bridge

 ultimateLightProduct.textOperation(text: textToFormat)

-An example can be developed for clarity and further, but even now one can see the difficulty of supporting a system based on inheritance – hard maintenance and lack of flexibility.
+The example can be developed further for clarity, but even now the complexity of supporting a system based on inheritance is visible – it is cumbersome and lacks flexibility.

-A decorator is a set of protocol describing a functional, an abstract class containing a reference to a child-specific instance of a decorator class that extends the functionality.
+A decorator is a set of protocols describing functionality, an abstract class containing a reference to a child concrete instance of the decorator class that extends the functionality.

 protocol Feature {